Multi-District School Choice: Playing on Several Fields: Model

 \subsection{Uniform \texorpdfstring{$(n; k)$}{(n; k)} model}

 Throughout this paper, we use examples of specific multi-district school choice problems to demonstrate particular phenomena, some of which stand in contrast to the propositions in \citet{pathak2008leveling} that hold for the single-district setting.
 To analyze how frequently such phenomena occur, we consider large random two-district school choice problems inspired by the uniform models of \citet{babaioff2019playing}.
-In the \emph{uniform $(n; k)$ model}, there are $2$ districts labelled $L$ and $R$.\footnote{Later, we denote schools in $L$ as $\ell_1, \ell_2, ...$ and schools in $R$ as $r_1, r_2, ...$ for ease of reading.
-We use $L$ and $R$ rather than numbering the districts $1$ and $2$ for this reason.} Collectively, $L$ and $R$ contain $n$ students $I=\{i_1, ..., i_n\}$ and $n$ schools $S=\{s_1, s_2, ..., s_n\}$, each with unit capacity (i.e., $q_s = 1$ for all $s\in S$).
+In the \emph{uniform $(n; k)$ model}, there are $2$ districts labelled $L$ and $R$.\footnote{Later, we denote schools in $L$ as $\ell_1, \ell_2, ...$ and schools in $R$ as $r_1, r_2, ...$ for ease of reading.} Collectively, $L$ and $R$ contain $n$ students $I=\{i_1, ..., i_n\}$ and $n$ schools $S=\{s_1, s_2, ..., s_n\}$, each with unit capacity (i.e., $q_s = 1$ for all $s\in S$).

 Each student is either sincere or sophisticated; is either constrained or unconstrained; and resides in either district $L$ or district $R$.
-There are thus eight categories of students: One for each possible \textit{sophistication type - constraint type - district of residence} combination.
+There are thus eight categories of students: one for each possible \textit{sophistication type -- constraint type -- district of residence} combination.
 A student's category is drawn independently of all other students' categories, and there is a positive probability of a student's category being any of the eight possibilities.
-As such, there exists some $p > 0$ such that for each category, the probability of an arbitrary student being in this category is at least $p$.
-Each student's preference ordering over schools (which may include schools in any district) is drawn uniformly at random from among all (strict) possible preference orderings of length $k$.\footnote{This is a special case of the procedure used to draw preference lists in \citet{immorlica2005marriage}.} Each student's preference ordering is independent of all other students' preference orderings, and of all students' categories.
+As such, there exists some \emph{category-probability lower bound} $p > 0$, such that for each category, the probability of an arbitrary student being in this category is at least $p$.
+Each student's preference ordering over schools (which may include schools in any district) is drawn uniformly at random from among all possible (strict) preference orderings of length $k$.\footnote{This is a special case of the procedure used to draw preference lists in \citet{immorlica2005marriage}.} Each student's preference ordering is independent of all other students' preference orderings, and of all students' categories.